 Skip to main content

-How do weather observations become climate data?
+How do weather observations become climate information?

-From Raw Data to Finished Products
+From Raw Data to Informative Products

 graph with an increasing trend

 The purple line connects annual average temperatures observed at Blue Hill, Massachusetts from 1885 to 2018.
 Each annual average was calculated from a full year of daily averages of minimum and maximum temperatures.
 For comparison, the horizontal black line shows the overall average temperature at the station from 1901 to 2000.
+Image source: Climate at a Glance, NOAA.

 To understand climate on larger scales, climatologists average data from individual stations with data from other stations in the area.
 When combining observations, the values for each station are mathematically weighted to account for the fraction of the averaging area they represent.
 This keeps areas with many weather stations from being overrepresented compared to areas with fewer stations.